Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 User Information - Your name: You need to make sure your name is correct in Word as it shows on every insertion of information and annotation and is displayed in the "Bubbles" when one hovers over entries.
 It is set in Tools -> Options -> User Information Tag.
 It can otherwise be very embarrassing especially if it shows you are using somebody else's machine or software.
 Many tutors (and even staff) make similar mistakes and do not change the Author on documents they modify to provide teaching notes and in conference postings which can again show in "Bubbles" when one hovers over files - change it using File -> Properties -> Summary Tab.

-Autocorrect:The Autocorrect options have severe effects on, in particular, Smalltalk code for M206.
-Word 97 and Word 2000 have a number of correction facilities which are turned on by default and will, for example, change (correct!) the capitalisation of words without one being aware.
+Autocorrect:The Autocorrect options have severe effects on, in particular, program code.
+Word has a number of correction facilities which are turned on by default and will, for example, change (correct!) the capitalisation of words without one being aware.
 It will, for example, always ensure a sentence starts with a capital letter.
-This gives problems with students preparing M206 TMAs with Smalltalk code and I have had students contacting me to ensure they had not lost marks when they realised what had occurred.
+This gives problems with students preparing code which is often case sensitive and I have had students contacting me to ensure they had not lost marks when they realised what had occurred.
 It is clearly also possible for Tutors using the marking tool to seriously lose credibility if changes are not noticed in their marking.
-It is possible to end up with all sorts of other odd changes and some of my marking was converted into copyright symbols and smileys by the Autocorrect settings - try typing (c) in Word 97 or 2000.
+It is possible to end up with all sorts of other odd changes and some of my marking was converted into copyright symbols and smileys by the Autocorrect settings - try typing (c) in Word.
 If one notices the changes one can often go back and correct them individually but it is much better to turn the facilities off .
 Autocorrect is on the Tools drop down menu.

 Fastsave: Most versions of Word have an option for fast saves.
 This has the disadvantage that the undo information is not garbage collected very well and file sizes can just keep increasing.
 The undo information that remains can be easily viewed and can be a severe security risk if, for example, tutor notes are edited to provide a post mortem.
 This feature is turned off by some versions of the marking tool during marking and by mistake not enabled so you may already be OK!
 (Information provided by Simon Dugmore).
 The safest way is to do a final Select All and Copy Paste into a new document - one file I received reduced 16x when I did that!